What is Open Data?

 This site provides access to the British Columbia

-Oil and Gas Commission publicly available Open Data.
+Oil and Gas Commission's publicly available data.
 Use the search bar

 at the top or the data category buttons to browse the data collection.